hectorcarrion/FEDD/README.md

 * 4: Skin

 ## DDI classification labels
-Malignancy classification data is computed from the original DDI dataset release found at https://ddi-dataset.github.io/
+Malignancy classification labels are computed from the original DDI dataset release found at https://ddi-dataset.github.io/

 ## Training and inference code
 The training and inference code for FEDD, previous SOTA DeepDerm and our baseline models are found as python notebooks in the `code` directory.
 Note that we trained on Google Colab connected to Google Drive so you may need to edit pointers to the data in order to run on your own local machine.